Controller Implementation¶

 }

-This performs control calculations against all joints.
-This code is used for operations on each joint.
+control calculations are performed for all joints.
+The content is the processing code for each joint.

 double q = joint->q();